scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 ### Identify regulatory resilience measures for any new ecological pressures

-As you explore to any new local resilience measures to be included, remember that any new pressure in the ecological resilience category with a rank of 2 or 3 will need a corresponding resilience measure.
+As you explore any new local resilience measures to be included, remember that any new pressure in the ecological resilience category with a rank of 2 or 3 will need a corresponding resilience measure.

 ### Determine how the resilience measure affects goals

-Next, you will need to map how the resilience affects which goals, determine the appropriate rank weighting, and indicate the resilience category.
-These decisions should be based on scientific and local knowledge.
+Next, you will need:

+ + Map which goals are affected by a given resilience layer.
+ + Determine the appropriate rank weighting, (how important the resilience is in counteracting a pressure).
+ + Decide in which resilience category the new pressure belongs.

+These decisions should depend on local expert knowledge and previous scientific studies, even if they do not occur in your study area.

 ### Identify available resilience data